 God’s ways do not rely on the goodness of men (or women) to work.
 They have a power all their own.
 Thus, all through the Old Testament, we see God relying, not on good men, but on people who were prone to abuse, violence, weakness, arrogance and all manner of human sin to enact his plans.
-To put a finer point on it, any idea about how things work which relies on the goodness of humans to work, is self-evidently not from God.
+To put a finer point on it, any idea … Continue reading God’s Ways Have a Power All Their Own

 A few years ago my family needed a new church.
 So we were looking a couple of non-denominational churches in our town.
 The problem was that I quickly learned that none of them allowed women in leadership positions.
 But, as my husband pointed out, it’s not like I was looking to be made pastor.
 And we aren’t going to agree on everything.
 So I figured we could give them a shot.
 The problem became that at each of them I had the same experience.
 As I was sitting in service, something in me kept saying, “get up.
 Leave.
 Walk out.”
 Finally, it was more like a scream and I couldn’t ignore it anymore.
 So I walked out and didn’t return to any of them.

 When I did that, a wave of utter peace came over me.
 I realized that it had been the Spirit in me which was telling me to leave.
 And I knew that never again would I be able to look at the teaching of the unique submission* of women as something we can agree to disagree on.
 Like Jesus said, anyone who, having put their hand to the plow turns and looks back is not worthy of the Kingdom of God.
 God had already lead me out of humanity’s old ideas about women and trying to ignore that to sit under churches which were perpetuating what I had been lead out of was like looking back.